-A surface grid of 192 electrodes was simulated with dimensions of 24 x 8 electrodes (Figure 5.2).
+A surface grid of 192 electrodes was simulated with dimensions of 24 x 8 electrodes (Figure 5.4Error!
+Reference source not found.).
 In the easting direction, there was a 100-m separation; in the northing direction, there was a 200-m separation.
-The total surface area of the electrode grid was 3.22 km^2 ($2.3 \text{ m} \times 1.2 \text{ m}$).
-The hypothetical ERT survey consisted of 2828 four-electrode measurements in a 3D configuration.
-The configuration used was such that the current injection was between two electrodes in a row or columns and potential measurements were along the column (if current injection electrodes.
-This design resulted in capturing lateral variations relative to a standard dipole-dipole survey that places electrical current electrodes adjacent to the potential electrodes.
-Noise levels were assumed to be 2% with an absolute error of 0.001 ohms, which is based on previous studies in the 300 Area (Johnson and Wellman 2013).
+The total surface area of the electrode grid was 3.22 km^2 ($2.3 \text{ km} \times 1.4 \text{ km}$).

-Before the tracer injection was simulated, a background dataset was inverted to determine if the conductivity structure could delineate lithologic boundaries (refer to Figure 5.1) at the water table elevation.
+Before the tracer injection was simulated, a background characterization dataset was inverted to determine if the conductivity structure could delineate lithologic boundaries at the water table elevation.
 A constraint was added in the background modeling that favored higher conductivities in the saturated zone than in the vadose zone.
 This provides the inversion with realistic physical information and is enforced only if the data can fit such a constraint.
 Other constraints used were nearest neighbor smoothing between adjacent elements in the vadose and saturated zones.